Industrial Deposition of Wavelength-Shifting Films for Liquid Argon Photon Detection Systems: Results

-Samples underwent multiple liquid-nitrogen cooling and warm-up cycles, after which no macroscopic delamination, peeling, or cracking was observed.
+After multiple cryogenic cycles, no macroscopic delamination, peeling, or cracking was observed.
 Minor visual changes were noted on quartz and sapphire substrates during warm-up, possibly associated with surface condensation or transient moisture effects rather than degradation of the coating itself.
-Follow-up emission-spectrum measurements before and after thermal cycling are in progress to quantify any potential spectral shifts or changes in intensity.
-Initial observations, illustrated in Fig.~\ref{fig:cryocycle}, indicate that the emission profile remains stable within experimental uncertainty, both in spectral shape and light yield, suggesting that the industrial pTP coatings maintain optical integrity and are compatible with cryogenic operation in LArTPC photon detection systems.
+A direct comparison of the emission spectra measured before and after thermal cycling under identical, non-normalized acquisition settings for one B33 sample is shown in Fig.~\ref{fig:cryocycle}.
+Within experimental uncertainty, no significant change in spectral shape or emission intensity was observed.
+While these results are encouraging, we emphasize that this study represents a preliminary assessment based on a limited number of samples.
+More controlled long-duration cryogenic tests, including operation in a moisture-free environment, additional profilometric surface characterization, and studies across a larger number of tiles, are planned to further evaluate long-term robustness for large-scale LArTPC deployment.